Outreach and Public Engagement

 Below, you can find a glimpse of our past editions and the vibrant activities we shared with the community.

 SXS has been actively involved in the Air & Space Days at the Swiss Museum of Transport in Lucerne, offering hands‑on space activities that inspire young visitors and families.
 One of the themes of the most recent edition focused on cosmic weather and its influence on Earth, giving children a fun and educational way to explore how the Sun affects our planet.
-Kids even had the chance to build their own model of a solar eruption, turning complex astrophysical phenomena into a creative, tangible experience.
+During last edition in 2025, kids even had the chance to build their own model of a solar eruption, turning complex astrophysical phenomena into a creative, tangible experience.

 Astroedu.ch- handson activities for education to share